Table of Contents

 The choice of an optimal anticoagulant in patients should involve careful consideration of stroke prevention efficacy, bleeding risk, tolerability profile, and resource burden associated with therapeutic management.
 “Our analysis clearly demonstrates that Apixaban, when compared with the current standard of care provides a cost-effective alternative for prevention of thromboembolic events”, researchers said.

 9.)
-Eliquis Drug Interactions
+Does Eliquis Have Drug Interactions

 Drug interactions may change how your medications work or increase your risk for serious side effects.
 Do not start, stop, or change the dosage of any medicines without your doctor’s approval.